Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: Discussion and Conclusions

-More broadly, our results demonstrate that the architecture of higher-order interactions, not merely their presence, fundamentally shapes dynamics in hypernetworks.
-As empirical studies increasingly reveal ubiquitous higher-order interactions in social, biological, and technological systems, accounting for inter-order correlations becomes essential for predictive modeling and effective interventions.
-Future work should develop inference methods to measure cross-order hyperdegree correlations from empirical data, extend the framework to temporal networks and other dynamical processes, and explore how correlation structure interacts with other network features such as clustering and community structure.
+More broadly, our results suggest that the interplay of higher-order interactions, not merely their presence, plays an important role in driving dynamics in hypernetworks.
+As empirical studies increasingly reveal higher-order interactions in social, biological, and technological systems, accounting for cross-order correlations may prove valuable for predictive modeling and the design of effective interventions.
+Natural directions for future work include developing methods to measure cross-order hyperdegree correlations from empirical data, extending the framework to other dynamical processes, and exploring how correlation structure interacts with other structural features.